ivanthelad/cert-manager-clusterissuer-policy/README.md

 This configuration tells Gatekeeper to monitor ClusterIssuer resources from the cert-manager.io/v1 API group and use them for policy enforcement.

-## Deploy the Constraint template and the Constraint
+## Deploy the Constraint template and the Constraint with a opensource Gatekeeper V3
 The following deploys the rego rule that enforces which ClusterIssuers can be used
 ```
 kube apply -f tests/DenyClusterBasedOnAnnotationTemplate.yaml